As full sun-loving bedding plants that produce flowers in abundance, Lantanas are made to order.

 Lantana Flowers Attract Butterflies and Hummingbirds

-Butterflies and hummingbirds show their approval of lantana flowers at certain seasons by coming regularly during the early morning and late afternoon for nectar from the flowers.
+Even though the Lantana plant is poisonous butterflies and hummingbirds show their approval of lantana flowers.
+At certain seasons they come by regularly during the early morning and late afternoon for nectar from the flowers.

 For a thrill, note the hours they come and sit quietly near the lantanas.